yohannd1/nvim-nim/README.md

     - [ ] NimRenameSymbolProject

 # TODO For advanced
-- [ ] Syntax with nim compiler highlight
+- [ ] Syntax with nim compiler highlight using matchaddpos ??
 - [ ] Outline with unite
 - [ ] Outline with proper tagbar
 - [ ] Usages with unite